Last updated January 5, 2022.

-DeArmond pickups were generally designed for mounting on a flat surface.
+Some DeArmond pickups were designed for mounting on a flat surface, others for a curved surface such as an archtop guitar’s top.

-However, these pickups were also fitted in flat-top and archtop instruments with differing string heights between the bridge and neck pickups and required a practical solution with maximum flexibility and low cost.
+Those pickups fitted in flat-top and archtop instruments with differing string heights between the bridge and neck pickups and required a practical solution with maximum flexibility and low cost.

 This was not a problem with the transducer-type pickups, such as the models 700/750 (violin) and 900 (Bass Viol) as the ‘footprint’ of the pickup was small and the relevant rubber base cover was flexible enough for purpose.